Can Cats Eat Cucumber? What You Need to Know

 1. Pumpkin/Squash

 Freshly cooked pumpkin or squash is quite good for your cat.
 Plain pumpkin or squash has loads of water that your cat needs.
-In addition, it’s a natural source of fiber that aids in digestion and offers relief from constipation.
-These are also excellent sources of Vitamin A, C, and K.
+In addition, it’s a natural source of fiber that aids in digestion and offers relief from constipation, and it may help prevent hairball formation and keep a healthy gut microbiome.

 2. Peas

 Cats can safely eat freshly cooked peas without any call for concern.
-Peas have loads of benefits for your feline friends since they are a high source of fiber.
-They also contain vitamins B1, C, and K, as well as potassium and iron.
+Peas have loads of benefits for your feline friends since they are a high source of fiber, alongside other micronutrients.
+Do not offer canned peas due to all the additives, and remove peas from the pods, as they may be a choking hazard.

 3. Carrots

 Yes, cats can even eat carrots.
-A few pieces can make excellent treats throughout the day.
-Carrots are a rich source of fiber and potassium.
-In addition, your feline friend gets vitamin A, B6, and K1.
-As crucial as carrots are for human eyesight, they work the same way for cats.
+A few pieces of cooked soft carrots can make excellent treats throughout the day.
+Carrots are a rich source of fiber and many other nutrients, but as in most human treats, such as vegetables, the benefits cats reap are actually quite limited.
+Too much fiber can lead to a digestive upset.

 4. Broccoli